Jaxman17/wr5_react-i-ii-review_finished-lecture-code/state.md

 Discuss these questions as a group

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?
+    - Without using advanced React concepts, the answer is no.
+      - This is because we need state.

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+    - Pro: We would not have to bind our function
+    - Con: Depending on the amount or complexity of the codebase, using arrow functions could make things less readable at first glance

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?
+    - Just because render runs doesn't mean the whole DOM (or even part of it) is being rerendered (yay virtual DOM)